CrewsControlSolutions/PythonProjects/README.md

 An app for a bank teller that keeps track of bank accounts, transactions, and balances.
 Built using the Model, View, Template (MVT) pattern in Django, this Checkbook App has a well-organized GUI.
 The GUI pulls its content, layout, and styling from the Template .html files containing Django Template Language (DTL).
 The View section is the go-between for the Model and Template sections.
 The Model section contains the structuring for the sqlite3 database.

 Using this app, a bank teller can create, modify, and delete banking customers.
 In addition, for a given bank account, the bank teller can view all transactions and their dates, types (deposit or withdrawal), amounts, and descriptions.
 A balance is displayed at the bottom of the transaction page and updates with every new transaction.
 Lastly, the bank teller is able to manually add transactions for a given customer.
 These highly functional features, coupled with an aesthetic and intuitive GUI, make the Checkbook App a useful tool for any bank teller.

+<h3>Bitcoin Price Prediction Competition App</h3>
+A Bitcoin competition web app written from scratch using the Django web framework.
+This was a "Live Project" consisting of a two-week Sprint with multiple Stories and daily Scrum meetings.
+For more information, see the Repository titled <a href='https://github.com/CrewsControlSolutions/PythonLiveScrumProject'>"PythonLiveScrumProject"</a>.